Read data from a socket.

 ZX_ERR_BAD_HANDLE handle is not a valid handle.

-ZX_ERR_BAD_STATE reading has been disabled for this socket endpoint via
+ZX_ERR_BAD_STATE writing to handle's peer has been disabled via

 ZX_ERR_WRONG_TYPE handle is not a socket handle.